"The Perils of Living the Good and True Law," by Matthew D. Warshawsky

 Written using a nuanced approach that neither demonizes the Inquisition nor depicts the tribunal’s victims as unblemished heroes, The Perils of Living the Good and True Law describes crypto-Judaism in colonial Hispanic America in terms of the experiences of those who lived it and the institution that tried to eliminate it.
 In so doing, the work adds to the growing body of scholarship on the Inquisition, particularly for readers less aware of the history of baptized Catholics prosecuted for Jewish heresy.
 Additionally, the book makes a valuable contribution to Jewish, Latin American, and trans-Atlantic studies by elucidating the legitimacy of crypto-Judaism in colonial Hispanic America and of Inquisition trial records as an accurate source of information about this syncretistic belief system and its contradictory practitioners.
 Finally, the work’s study of early examples of crypto-Judaism legitimizes the authenticity of this religious and cultural identity among Hispanics today by helping trace its longstanding roots.

-Matthew D. Warshawsky is associate professor of Spanish at the University of Portland.
-He co-edited, with James A. Parr, Don Quixote: Interdisciplinary Connections (also from Juan de la Cuesta-Hispanic Monographs).
+Matthew D. Warshawsky is professor of Spanish at the University of Portland.
+He co-edited, with James A. Parr, Don Quixote: Interdisciplinary Connections (also from Juan de la Cuesta Hispanic Monographs).

 Series: Estudios judeoespañoles «Samuel G. Armistead y Joseph H. Silverman», #8